jbkroner/TalkTurbo/README.md

 TalkTurbo is a lightweight chatbot platform for Discord that queries the OpenAI GPT 3.5 Turbo model.
 TalkTurbo features simple controls for system prompting, context management, response length, and temperature.
 It also utilizes the OpenAI Moderation Endpoint to protect your API key from abuse.

 Once TalkTurbo is added to your server you can talk to the bot by @ing it or using the slash commands.
-Occasionally TalkTurbo will respond to messages on its own!

 ## Usage
 - Clone this repo and `cd` into it.
 - Setup a Discord App+Bot in the [Discord Developer Portal](https://discord.com/developers/docs/intro) + aquire the bot's key.
 The [Discord.py docs](https://discordpy.readthedocs.io/en/stable/discord.html) have a good writeup on this.
 - Aquire an [OpenAI API key](https://platform.openai.com/account/api-keys).
-- Windows:
+- Store environment vars in a `.env` file:
-  - create a `.env` in the `TurboTalk` directory and add the following to it:
+  - Create a `.env` file in the `TalkTurbo` directory and add the following to it:
     ```
     DISCORD_SECRET_KEY=<discord_secret_key>
     OPENAI_SECRET_KEY=<openai_secret_key>
     ```
-- Linux / MacOS:
+- Alternatively:
     - Export your keys as enviroment vars:
         - `$ export DISCORD_SECRET_KEY=<discord_secret_key>`
         - `$ export OPENAI_SECRET_KEY=<openai_secret_key>`